 Serve with:

-- 2 fried eggs optional
+- 2 fried eggs or as needed (optional)

 - cooked jasmine rice or any white rice of choice